Breast Cancer Advocate (BCA) | Treatment Education, Advocacy, Reconstruction Options & Support for Women

 Packed with artificial additives, preservatives, and high levels of sugar and fat, UPFs are definitively linked to an increased risk of breast cancer.

-Studies show that a diet high in UPFs disrupts our hormonal balance, leading to abnormal cell growth and cancerous breast tumors.
+Studies now show that a diet high in UPFs disrupts our hormonal balance, leading to abnormal cell growth and cancerous breast tumors.
 The convenience of these foods comes at a high cost to our well-being, making it crucial to understand their impact and make healthier food choices.

 It is time we open our eyes to what we are really eating and prioritize our health over convenience.